kbgg/kbgg/README.md

   - I will only take on work which contributes to an open source project
   - I will only take on work which can be done outside of my full-time employment hours
   - I will only take on work which does not interfere with my responsibilities to my full-time employer
-  - I will take on work which consits of:
+  - I will take on work which consists of:
     - Pair programming
     - Community management
     - Joining virtual meetings as an advisor